IronWiFi vs FortiAuthenticator

 FortiAuthenticator is a capable authentication server — inside the Fortinet ecosystem.
 If you want WiFi authentication that works with any vendor, IronWiFi gets you there without the hardware.

 IronWiFi is a cloud-native WiFi authentication platform, while FortiAuthenticator is Fortinet's appliance-based authentication server designed for the Fortinet ecosystem.
 FortiAuthenticator requires hardware or VM licensing plus per-user upgrades and annual FortiCare contracts, with full value tied to FortiGate firewalls and FortiAP access points.
-IronWiFi delivers RADIUS, Cloud PKI, and captive portal from $5/device/month (billed annually) with no hardware, supporting 45+ AP vendors out of the box.
+IronWiFi delivers RADIUS, Cloud PKI, and captive portal Contact us for custom pricing.

 Appliance-Based vs Cloud-Native